 If you’re looking for an easy appetizer, that pops with color and flavor and is good for you too, try this scrumptious Sweet Potato Hummus.
 It makes a nice lunch too, paired with crackers, bread or veggies.
 You can make is a little spicy if you like heat or you can accent it with maple flavor.
 I did both!
 I added a little cayenne, some red pepper flakes, a maple drizzle and a sprinkle of maple flakes (have you had them??
 I’m addicted!).
 I enjoy Sweet Potato Hummus with Rice Crackers…So good!

 Picture this.
 It’s been a long week and it’s finally the weekend.
 You’re home, curled up in front of the TV and maybe a roaring fire with your favorite glass of wine.
 Doesn’t that sound like a great night in?
-Cameron Hughes Wine would like to make this a reality…for 5,000 people … including you!

-So who is Cameron Hughes Wine you may ask?
+Who is Cameron Hughes Wine you may ask?
 Well, they’re a négociant (an interesting word meaning “wine trader”).
 Cameron Hughes Wine meets with the world’s foremost growers and producers and looks into every cellar and barrel room to find some of the best wines in the world.
 They live by a simple philosophy – great wine doesn’t have to be expensive.

 Sometimes they buy wine still in the barrel, and other times they buy “shiners” (wine already in a bottle with no label).
 Regardless of how they get it, the mission is simple: buy the best possible wine for the best possible price.
 Since Cameron Hughes is on a never-ending treasure hunt to seek out “needle in a haystack” wines, and it’s not unusual for him to go through hundreds of samples before finding one that makes the cut.
 Their deals are made discreetly and are typically protected by an agreement to keep the source producer or winery’s name secret – that’s how they can offer a $100 Napa Cab for $30 a bottle, or a $60 bottle of Pinot for under $20.

 Cameron Hughes Wine is constantly on the hunt for new deals and typically releases over 30 wines a year.
 As a result, the variety in their online store is always changing.
 However, one thing remains the same: Cameron Hughes stands behind each and every bottle.
-If you’d like to try Cameron Hughes Wine they’ve created a special discount code, go here to access 15% off + free shipping.
-Offer only valid until January 3rd, 2017.

 Best of luck and I hope you try my Sweet Potato Hummus!
 I think this Sweet Potato Hummus pairs well with both a crisp white and a robust red.
 It just depends on your preference.
-I have enjoyed a couple varieties of Cameron Hughes Wines and think if you give them a try, you will be pleased with the price, especially once you taste the quality.
+I have enjoyed a couple of varieties of Cameron Hughes Wines and think if you give them a try, you will be pleased with the price, especially once you taste the quality.
 Cheers!